salsergey/QCustomPlot-PyQt/README.md

 ## Design goals

+This is Python bindings for [QCustomPlot](https://www.qcustomplot.com) - Qt C++ library for plotting and data visualization.
 There are myriads of Python charting libraries out there, and each may even have its reason to exist.
 QCustomPlot2 for PyQt5 has the following goals:

 - **Performance**.
 QCustomPlot is written in modern C++ with the excellent Qt library for superior performance over alternative libraries.